 Are the Guinea Pig’s Symptoms a Cause of Concern?

-Overall, yes.
+Guinea pig’s symptoms are a cause of concern.
 If you notice anything wrong or unusual about your guinea pig, you should do a check-up yourself first and then if necessary go to the exotic vet.
-The symptoms may be leading to a much bigger underlining cause and you will subject your pet to pain and suffering, ultimately leading to death if nothing is done.
+The symptoms may be leading to a much bigger underlining cause and you will subject your pet to pain and suffering.
+Ultimately, it may lead to death if nothing is done.

 This depends on the issue.
 A slight vitamin C deficiency can be cured immediately with foods rich in vitamin C. Infections and stones, however, take a little longer to cure.

-A short answer is no. With bacterial infections or complications such as scurvy or urinary stones antibiotics are needed.
+Homeopathy cannot help infections and other complications that may guinea pigs experience.
+With bacterial infections or complications, such as scurvy or urinary stones, antibiotics are needed.
 Otherwise, symptoms will get worse and seriously compromise your guinea pig’s life.
 Think wisely and twice before adopting alternative cures.